zhangxijing97/INFO7375_NeuralNetworks_AI/README.md

 The **XOR function** is not linearly separable, meaning no single straight line can separate its outputs.
 A single-layer Perceptron cannot solve the XOR problem because it can only create linear decision boundaries.
 Solving XOR requires **multiple layers** or non-linear models.

-## Chapter 3: Supervised Training and Logistic Regression
+## Chapter 3: The Perceptron for Logistic Regression

 ### Supervised Learning